alehaa/rbl-tools/README.md

 ## License

-__rbl-tools__ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-__librbl__ is free software: you can redistribute it and/or modify it under the terms of the GNU __Lesser__ General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+rbl-tools is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
+rbl-tools is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License and GNU Lesser General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+A copy of the GNU General Public License can be found in the [LICENSE](LICENSE) file.

-Copyright (C) 2015 Alexander Haase <alexander.haase@rwth-aachen.de>
+Copyright &copy; 2015-2017 Alexander Haase <ahaase@mksec.de>